Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

-The bandwidth of HB and network domains fundamentally determines the communication time.
-We analyze the impact of these bandwidths on LLM's iteration time.
-Figure~\ref{fig:iter_time_bw}a and~\ref{fig:iter_time_bw}b show the iteration time variation for different HB domain bandwidths (different lines) and network bandwidths in the rails (on the $x$-axis), for $K=8$ and 256, respectively.
-As expected, the iteration time drops when either bandwidth increases.
+The available bandwidth of HB and NIC domains determines the communication time during training.
+We analyze the impact of these bandwidths on the iteration time of a GPT model with one trillion parameters.
+Figure~\ref{fig:iter_time_bw}a and~\ref{fig:iter_time_bw}b show the iteration time variation for different HB domain bandwidths (different lines) and network bandwidths in the rails (on the $x$-axis) for HB domain size $K=8$ and 256, respectively.
+As expected, the iteration time decreases when either bandwidth increases.
 However, the $K=8$ case is less sensitive to the HB domain bandwidth.
-Increasing the per-GPU bandwidth by a factor of four (from 2.4~Tbps to 9.6~Tbps) only improves the iteration time by $8.0\%$ on average for $K=8$, compared to the improvement of $13.3\%$ for $K=256$.
-On the other hand, larger HB domain sizes are less sensitive to network bandwidth improvement.
-Increasing the bandwidth from 100~Gbps to 400~Gbps, also a factor of four, results in $35.9\%$ improvement for $K=8$ but only $8.0\%$ for $K=256$.
-While increasing either bandwidth consists of separate efforts on the hardware, as HB domain size goes up, improving the HB domain bandwidth is more beneficial than the network bandwidth for LLMs as future HB domain size increases. \looseness=-1
+Increasing per-GPU bandwidth by a factor of four (from 2.4~Tbps to 9.6~Tbps) only improves the iteration time by $8.0\%$ on average for $K=8$, compared to the improvement of $13.3\%$ for $K=256$.
+On the other hand, larger HB domain sizes are more pronounced on network bandwidth improvement.
+Increasing the bandwidth from 100~Gbps to 400~Gbps, results in $35.9\%$ improvement for $K=8$ but only $8.0\%$ for $K=256$.
+Hence, improving the HB domain bandwidth is more beneficial than the network bandwidth for LLMs as future HB domain size increases. \looseness=-1